LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 The ability to selectively attend to a target speech stream in the presence of competing sounds is required to communicate in everyday listening environments.
-Evidence suggests that attention is a necessary prerequisite for auditory stream formation,[@ShammaEtAl2011] and for listeners with peripheral hearing deficits, changes in the encoding of stimuli often result in impaired selective attention and consequent difficulty communicating in noisy environments.[@ShinnCunninghamBest2008]  In many situations (e.g., a lively
+Evidence suggests that attention can influence auditory stream formation;[@ShammaEtAl2011] for listeners with peripheral hearing deficits, changes in the encoding of stimuli often result in impaired selective attention and consequent difficulty communicating in noisy environments.[@ShinnCunninghamBest2008]  In many situations (e.g., a lively